venkat-siddarth/weather-bot/README.md

 <strong >Note:</strong>

-* US Zipcode,UK Postcode,Canada Postalcode can be used in place of &ltplace-name&gt in second and fourth commands,which are present in above table
+* US Zipcode,UK Postcode,Canada Postalcode can be used in place of &lt;place-name&gt; in second and fourth commands,which are present in above table
 * Co-ordinates are also allowed in place of <place-name> in fourth command in the above table